johnfn/ts2gd/README.md

 - [x] Is there a better way to do Dictionary, with strongly typed k/v?
 - [ ] Sourcemaps / debugging???
 - [ ] use LSP to handle operator overloading, sourcemap issues...?!?

-# How?!

-Compiling GDScript to TypeScript is actually pretty straightforward.
-Almost every keyword and control structure in GDScript compiles directly to a corresponding keyword or control structure in TypeScript.